jlevy/funlog/README.md

 If `if_slower_than_sec` is set, only log calls that take longer than that number of seconds.

-By default, uses standard logging with the given `level`, but you can pass in a custom `log_func` to override that.
+By default, it uses standard logging with the given `level`, but you can pass in a custom `log_func` to override that.

-By default, it shows values using `quote_if_needed()`, which is brief and very readable.
+Also by default, it shows values using `quote_if_needed()`, which is brief and very readable.
 You can pass in a custom `repr_func` to change that.

-I'm publishing it standalone since I have found over the years I frequently want to drop it into projects.
-It's often even easier to use than quick print debugging.

-It also lets you do very lightweight profiling by having warnings in production when certain functions are taking a lot of time.
-Finally, is easy to get tallies of function calls and runtimes per function after a program runs a while or at exit.

-It deliberately has **zero dependencies** and is a single file with ~500 lines of code.

 ## Installation